Empirical Bayes Regret Minimization: Empirical Bayes Regret Minimization

-Tuning of confidence width $\gamma$ can be justified from several points of view.
-First, the confidence interval in \eqref{eq:ucb1} provides a natural trade-off between exploration and exploitation.
-It guarantees that all arms are explored sufficiently, due to the $\log(1 / \delta)$ term; but also that they not over explored, due to the $1 / T_{t - 1, i}$ term.
-The confidence interval is typically designed by a worst-case analysis, which may ignore the structure of solved problems.
-Therefore, it is conservative and better empirical performance can be usually achieved by scaling it down, by choosing $\gamma < 1$ in \eqref{eq:ucb1}.
+Tuning of $\gamma$ in \eqref{eq:ucb1} can be justified from several points of view.
+First, the confidence interval provides a natural trade-off between exploration and exploitation, as wider confidence intervals lead to more exploration.
+However, since it is usually designed by theory, it may ignore some structures in the bandit problem.
+Therefore, it is conservative and better empirical performance can be often achieved by scaling it down, by choosing $\gamma < 1$ in \eqref{eq:ucb1}.
 This practice is common in structured problems.
-For example, \citet{li10contextual} hand-pick $\gamma$, \citet{crammer_multiclass_bandit} and \citet{li16collaborative} tune it using cross-validation, and \citet{gentile14online} tune it on shorter horizons.
-We formally justify tuning, and propose a sample and computationally efficient algorithm for it that leverages the structure of the problem.
+For example, \citet{li10contextual} hand-picked $\gamma$, \citet{crammer11multiclass} tuned it using cross-validation, and \citet{gentile14online} tuned it on shorter horizons.
+We formally justify this practice.

-Second, tuning of $\gamma$ in \eqref{eq:ucb1} is equivalent to tuning the probability of failure $\delta$.
-For $\gamma = 1$, the expected $n$-round regret of \ucb as a function of $\delta$ is known to be

-where $\Delta$ is the minimum gap.
-The above bound is convex in $\delta$.
-If the regret had a similar shape, and was for instance a unimodal quasi-convex function of $\gamma$, near-optimal values of $\gamma$ could be found efficiently by ternary search.
-This structure is ubiquitous in our problems (\cref{sec:experiments}) and we propose a special algorithm for it in \cref{sec:algorithm}.
+Second, tuning of $\gamma$ in \eqref{eq:ucb1} is equivalent to tuning the probability $\delta$ that confidence intervals fail.
+In particular, for $\gamma = \sqrt{\log(1 / \delta) / \log(n)}$, the expected $n$-round regret of \ucb as a function of $\delta$ is $O(K \Delta^{-1} \log(1 / \delta) + (1 - \delta) n)$, where $\Delta$ is the minimum gap.
+This regret bound is convex in $\delta$.
+If the regret had a similar shape, and was for instance a unimodal quasi-convex function of $\gamma$, near-optimal values of $\gamma$ could be found efficiently by ternary search (\cref{sec:algorithm}).
+This is the first work that validates this trend empirically by large-scale simulations in many problems (\cref{sec:experiments}).

-Finally, tuning of $\gamma$ in \eqref{eq:ucb1} can be also viewed as choosing the sub-Gaussianity parameter of rewards.
-Specifically, the confidence interval in \eqref{eq:ucb1} is derived for $\sigma^2$-sub-Gaussian rewards, where $\sigma^2 = 1 / 4$ is the maximum variance of any random variable on $[0, 1]$.
-If the maximum variance was $1 / 16$, the same high-probability confidence interval would be half the size and correspond to $\gamma = 1 / 2$.
+Finally, tuning of $\gamma$ in \eqref{eq:ucb1} can be also viewed as choosing the sub-Gaussian noise parameter of rewards.
+Specifically, \eqref{eq:ucb1} is derived for $\sigma^2$-sub-Gaussian rewards, where $\sigma^2 = 1 / 4$ is the maximum variance of a random variable on $[0, 1]$.
+If that variance was $1 / 16$, the confidence interval would be half the size and correspond to $\gamma = 1 / 2$.